The Edmonton region leads in housing affordability

 May 26, 2022

-The Edmonton region leads in housing affordability.
+The Edmonton Region leads in housing affordability.

 Talent makes the world go-round.
 The key to retaining talent goes well beyond competitive wages.
 Other important drivers include team dynamics, alignment of values between employees and their employer, the ability to make a difference and quality of living/work life balance.
-A key driver of quality of life is affordability of housing and in this area the Edmonton region is a clear leader in North America.
+A key driver of quality of life is affordability of housing and in this area the Edmonton Region is a clear leader in North America.

 Having housing that is both high quality and affordable can be an important tool for helping companies attract and retain highly skilled staff.